singh-man/books/crackingTheCoding/17_hard.md

 27	}
 ```

-In lines 24 and 27, we recursively calculate the other bits of v.Then, we insert either a 0 or 1, depending on whether or not count₁(0s) <= count₁(1s).
+In lines 24 and 27, we recursively calculate the other bits of v.
+Then, we insert either a 0 or 1, depending on whether or not count₁(0s) <= count₁(1s).

 **17.5	Letters and Numbers:** Given an array filled with letters and numbers, find the longest subarray with an equal number of letters and numbers.